bluecaret/family-cookbook/docs/recipe/crispy-tofu-soy-glaze.md

   - main
   - tofu
 excerpt: 'Firm tofu coated in cornstarch and fried until crispy, served with a soy sauce, sugar, and mirin glaze.'
+noRecipe: 'Firm tofu coated in cornstarch and fried until crispy, served with a soy sauce, sugar, and mirin glaze.'
-quick: true
+noRecipeOnly: true
 ---

-## Quick Recipe

-Firm tofu coated in cornstarch and fried until crispy, served with a soy sauce, sugar, and mirin glaze.